UPDATED: This article was originally published in September 2018.

 From the striking white-tailed deer, with their white collars and bellies, and reddish-brown coat, to the heftier, hairier Elk breed with broad sweeping antlers, you’ll find deer in forests and open terrain across the Canadian Rockies, and in Banff and Jasper national parks.
 The best part?
 Unless they’ve been spooked, deer and moose are rarely aggressive and make for great photo subjects.

-Fans of the kid’s cartoon Angry Beavers will be particularly excited about this one; with their stocky bodies, webbed feet, buck teeth, and slapping tails, beavers are as odd as they are interesting.
+With their stocky bodies, webbed feet, buck teeth, and slapping tails, beavers are as odd as they are interesting.
 Cutting down over 100 trees every year, the beaver is a busy animal, and crafty builders too.
 Most active between dusk and dawn, you might be lucky enough to spot some bobbing along down the river or paddling through wetlands anywhere there’s water, such as Banff or Yoho National Park.

 The porcupine’s a spiky fellow, and with over 30,000 quills sticking out of its body, it’s definitely something you don’t want to go poking.
 The porcupines use their prickly armour as a defence against predators, and can even dislodge a few quills as they swing their tail at enemies, as if they’re throwing them.
 That said, these guys are mostly peaceful by nature, and can be found minding their own business deep in the forests.
 So any time you’ve got the chance to go on a hike or forest adventure, keep your eyes peeled for these cute critters.